 - Pat dry and rub the turkey leg with olive oil on both sides.

-- In a small glass bowl, mix together paprika, garlic powder, dried oregano, ground cumin, salt, and pepper.
+- In a small bowl, mix together paprika, garlic powder, dried oregano, ground cumin, salt, and pepper.

 - Rub the seasoning mix all over the turkey legs.